privacyidea/privacyidea/doc/configuration/token_config.rst

   a RADIUS server.
 * :ref:`sms` - A token that sends the OTP value to the mobile phone of the user.
+* :ref:`spass` - The simple pass token.
+A token that has no OTP component and just consists of the OTP pin or (if otppin=userstore is set) of the userstore password.
 * :ref:`tiqr` - A Smartphone token that can be used to login by only scanning a QR code.
 * :ref:`u2f` - A U2F device as specified by the FIDO Alliance.
 This is a USB